 I thought it was about time that I wrote about wines other than big, busty reds, and Moscato is probably the antithesis of the bone dry Bordeaux that I usualy drink.

 Wine buffs often turn their noses up at the thought of Moscato, Asti and the like, but allegedly, scientists from the University of Pennsylvania have analysed pots from King Midas's tomb, and found that the Moscato grape played a key part in the alcoholic beverages found there, so anyone who drinks this wine is in the company of Royalty (OK, dead, historic Royalty, but, hey, a King none the less!)

 Stirctly speaking Moscato is a variety of the Muscat Grape, which is used for wine-making, raisins and for table grapes.
-It has a sweet flavour, low tannins and ranges in colour from white to almost black. it is grown throughout the world, and so the name changes slightly from region to region.
+It has a sweet flavour, low tannins and ranges in colour from white, through yellow, to almost black. it is grown throughout the world, and so the name changes slightly from region to region.
 The most common varieties are:

 More Articles about Wine

 - Red Wine Decanter - How to Decant Wine

 Why bother to decant red wine, surely all wines today are sold ready to drink?
 Well, yes and no. It is true that years ago wine that was drunk straight from the barrel or bottle had much more sediment...

 Learn about some of the most exclusive French wines